|

 Arrowhead Worm

 Land planarians are worm-like creatures with a flattened head that eat earthworms along with slugs, insect larvae and other land planarians.
 Native to tropical and subtropical regions, they have spread around the world in potted plants.
-They thrive in high heat and humidity, but they are enduring cold temperatures and spreading in much of the US.
 They move and feed mostly at night.
+They thrive in high heat and humidity, but they are enduring cold temperatures and spreading through much of the U.S. because they can reproduce by themselves.

 |